Usage Guide

 Output

-will print reports to separate files, which are named based on basename.
+will print reports to separate files, which are located in speficided directory.

 Actual file names will be: